openradx/adit/README.md

 -   Link owner in templates to user profile
 -   Watchdog server
 -   Make logging analyze image with: http://crunchtools.com/software/petit/, less, vim, https://crypt.gen.nz/logsurfer/, ripgrep
+-   Upgrade to Celery 5 when Flower is compatible again

 # Maybe features

+-   Use openpyxl instead of csv
 -   BatchQuery with custom DICOM keywords
 -   Allow provide a regex of StudyDescription in CSV batch file
 -   Allow to specify many modalities per row in CSV file